RGarrido03/TravelMate/README.md

 `data/`\
 Since our app doesn't feature a backend, the content needs to be iterated over arrays.
 This folder contains the initial data, as well as some helper functions for the arrays.

+`ios/`\
+Xcode project for building on Apple's operating systems (iOS, iPadOS, macOS, and visionOS).

 `app.config.js`\
 App metadata.